Some of the most colorful and expressive phrases in English are idioms from Shakespeare. We still use many of them in everyday conversation.

-I used this infographic of Shakespeare idioms to make the matching game below.
+I used an infographic of Shakespeare idioms that is no longer available to make the matching game below

 Shakespeare did not invent all of these expressions.
 Sometimes he ‘borrowed’ colorful phrases he heard or read.
 However, he is the first written source for most of them, and he made them popular.